fsprojects/fsharp-ai-tools/README.md

 The design is very much being done to allow alternative execution with Torch or DiffSharp (we may try DiffSharp if/when we get Gunes Baydin on board to implement Tensors in that)

-# Roadmap
+# Roadmap - Core API

 * Port gradient and training/optimization code (from the Scala-Tensorflow)

+* Port testing for core API

+* Add docs

+# Roadmap - DSL

 * Add more differentiation options (grad, hessian etc.)

+* Switch to using ported gradient code when it is available in core API

 * Generate larger TF surface area in `tf { ... }` DSL

 * Add proper testing for DSL

-* Port testing for core API
+* Consider control flow translation in DSL

 * Add docs